hphelion/documentation/network.howto.md

 ##For further information## {#ForFurtherInformation}

-* For information about the router details screen, take a look at the [Viewing router details](/mc/compute/networks/view-router/) page
+* For information about the router details screen, take a look at the [Viewing router details](/mc/compute/networks/view-router/) page.
-* For basic information about our HP Cloud compute services, take a look at the [HP Cloud compute overview](/compute/) page
+* For basic information about our HP Cloud compute services, take a look at the [HP Cloud compute overview](/compute/) page.
+* For a list of issues and workarounds for working with the Networking service, see [Known Issues and Workarounds with the Networking Service](/compute/known-issues/).
 * Use the [documentation site map](/mc/sitemap) for a full list of all available MC documentation pages
 * For information about the Open Stack networking features, surf on over to [their networking wiki](https://wiki.openstack.org/wiki/Quantum)